stefan-hoeck/idris2-elab-util/src/Doc/Inspect.md

 ### Declarations

-Finally, it is possible to quote whole multiline declarations by putting them in quoted bracktes.
+Finally, it is possible to quote whole multiline declarations by putting them in quoted brackets.
 In syntax files, multiline quotes are supported:

 ```idris